 Comfortably with the 4 of us in the jeep, we left with Hernan (driver/guide) and Julia (cook).
 The first day started off with some thrilling moments!
 It was rainy season.
 This in combination with dirt roads means lots of muddy roads!
 Add to that high cliffs and things get very exciting and scary.

 Luckily, Hernan kept us on the road and we arrived at our first accommodation without trouble.
 Basic accommodations without showers, but with running water and toilets, so not too bad!
 Most ” natural toilets” we created smelled way better than the public toilets we encountered on the way.
 This was really not great!!

 We woke up at 4am to leave at 5am for a very long day, and WOW, it was worth it.
 We saw so many beautiful things.
 Snow capped mountains all over the place!
 We saw amazing laguna’s and beautiful flamingoes roaming around and flying over the laguna’s (which is deservedly listed on this wildlife bucketlist experience list!)

-Despite all the beauty – there was one major deception: the hotsprings – there where 30 other jeeps were waiting.
+Despite all the beauty – there was one major deception: the hotsprings – there where 30 other jeeps waiting.
 But still, not having showered for 2 days it was nice to get clean with hot water!
 Despite the hotsprings, the second day was the best of the whole trip!
 We took 600 pictures all together, imagine how great it was.